Reduce Excess of Air Flow

 The collected data is used to adjust the energy saving program module of the RTU-SC for a more precise result.
 This module shows in real time the energy reduction results in the IOT Cloud or local dashboard Web pages

 A set of precise sensors to get the best and most reliable results in energy savings are installed to retrofit the existing RTU.

 The main sensors includes: pressure sensor, temperature sensor, and current transformers.

 A Variable Speed Drive (VSD) is installed to modulate the fan speed.
-The speed value is set by the RTUcontrol38 controller when the proper fan speed value is calculated to save energy during cooling mode of RTU.
-For the others RTU modes (heating and ventilating) the value of fan speed is indexed according to operational conditions of the RTU set by the maintenance operators.
+The speed value is set by the GMHD-RTU-SC controller when the proper fan speed value is calculated to save energy during cooling mode of the RTU.
+For the other RTU modes (heating and ventilating), the value of fan speed is indexed according to operational conditions of the RTU set by the maintenance operators.